jaclu/tmux-power-zoom/README.md

 # tmux-power-zoom

-Zoom pane to separate window, and unzoom back into original location.
+Zoom pane to separate window, and unzoom back into the original location.

 This way you can open other panes whilst focusing on the zoomed pane, without risking to get a crowded mess of panes.